Avalanche vs. Kraken Player Props Betting Odds

-Player prop bet odds for Mikko Rantanen, Jaden Schwartz and others are listed when the Colorado Avalanche host the Seattle Kraken at Ball Arena on Thursday (at 9:00 PM ET).
+Those looking to place a player prop bet can find odds on Mikko Rantanen, Jaden Schwartz and others in the Colorado Avalanche-Seattle Kraken matchup at Climate Pledge Arena on Monday at 10:00 PM ET.

 Place your bets on any NHL matchup at BetMGM, and sign up with our link for a first-time deposit bonus!